Child Counseling Services

 Eddins Counseling Group offers child therapy, child-focused trauma therapy, child-centered play therapy, and child behavioral therapy to help both parents and children develop new skills.
 Child counseling can help with a wide range of childhood issues, including grief and loss, crisis and trauma, divorce, anger problems, social development disorders, conduct disorders, ADHD, autism spectrum disorder and more.

-Whether you have some idea of what your child is experiencing or you feel completely lost, your child therapist can provide you with support, guidance, treatment plans, and a more connected and empowered path forward.
+Whether you have some idea of what your child is experiencing or you feel completely lost, your counseling therapist can provide you with support, guidance, treatment plans, and a more connected and empowered path forward.

 Because so many children don’t quite know how to identify or talk about their emotions, your therapist will utilize a variety of age-appropriate approaches that are specifically tailored to child life counseling, such as play therapy and art therapy.